|LTH ADVISORY, LLC | Cumming, GA||Partner||Jan 2023 – Present|

 - Ensuring Security and Compliance.
 My first challenge was to remediate a material weakness in the prior year’s SOX audit and then to maintain SOX, PCI, CCPA, and WCAG compliance while preventing any security breaches.

 |THE EXCHANGE| Dallas, TX||Chief Information Officer||Mar 2013 – Jul 2019|

 “Serving those who serve”, the Army and Air Force Exchange Service (the Exchange) is a retailer with annual revenue of $8.5B and more than 3,000 locations around the world.
 The Exchange operates department and convenience stores, gas stations, quick-serve restaurants, theaters, vending and other businesses.
 Promoted from SVP to EVP in 2014.
 Promoted to CIO and Chief Administrative Officer (CAO) in November of 2017 with leadership of IT as well as Strategic Plans and Partnerships, General Counsel, Procurement, Policy, EEO, Board Secretary, and Trustee for the $6.5B pension plan.

-- Cost Reduction to Fund Modernization.
+- Reducing Cost to Fund Modernization.
 Reduced legacy IT expense by 32%, capital by 36%, and staff by 12% to fund investments in customer facing technology as well as RPA and AI.
 Moving to an ITIL-based services model and leveraging Agile development were key to delivering stability and new business drivers faster.

 - Transforming the Customer Experience.
 Leveraging journey maps to transform the customer experience resulted in the Exchange being named by Consumer Reports as one of the top 10 online electronics retailers for 2015 and 2016 as well as $350M in online sales in 2017.
 Other digital successes include guest Wi-Fi, kiosks, digital signage, mobile payment, mobile food ordering, and a new B2B website.